 Contrary to previous medical advice encouraging you to rest, there has recently been an exciting and dramatic shift in the approach to the treatment of cancer.
 Exercise, particularly resistance training, is now being prescribed by a group of leading Australian cancer experts as a vital part of the treatment plan for cancer patients, even if you have an aggressive or terminal form of the disease.

 According to the Clinical Oncology Society of Australia (COSA), cancer patients should include:

-- two to three weights / resistance training sessions per week of moderate to vigorous intensity focusing on the major muscle groups; and
+- Two to three weights/resistance training sessions per week of moderate to vigorous intensity, focusing on the major muscle groups.

 In addition, a regular training regime may also:

-- Help to minimise your loss of muscle mass due to chemo;
+- Help to minimize your loss of muscle mass due to chemo.

 - Boost your self-esteem.

-- Preparing an individualised programme that is specific to your personal needs;
+- Preparing an individualized program that is specific to your personal needs.

 - Working in conjunction with other health professionals to ensure your overall wellbeing.

 Developing cancer is something that everyone dreads, and if it has happened to you or someone you love, it may well have affected them physically and psychologically.
 The combination of professional training skills and a warm and welcoming atmosphere can help make a real difference in ensuring that the challenge of resisting and overcoming the effects of cancer is real – and effective.